roshanlodha/Uworld2Anki/README.md

 ## Requirements

-- Calid OpenAI API key.
+- Valid OpenAI API key.
-- UWorld account
+- UWorld account.
 - Chrome browser with extensions enabled.
+- Anki with Cloze card type.

 ## Privacy Policy

 Your privacy is important.
-Please review the [Privacy Policy](https://roshanlodha.com/privacy_policy) for details on how your data is handled.
+I do not collect or store any user data.
+Please review the [Privacy Policy](https://roshanlodha.com/uworld2anki/privacy_policy) for details on how your data is handled.

 ## License

 This project is licensed under the [MIT License](LICENSE.md).
 See the LICENSE file for details.

-## Contributing

-Contributions are welcome!
-Feel free to submit issues or pull requests to improve the project.

 ## Disclaimer

 This extension is not affiliated with UWorld or Anki.
 Use it responsibly and ensure compliance with UWorld's terms of service.
+Uworld2Anki was developed and tested using the UWorld Demo.